TimCTaylor/SeleniumShowcase/README.md

 Test classification at a conceptual level is very useful, but it can get confusing when you get down into the reeds of practical details.
 Our project is written using Maven, a plugin pipeline tool that uses convention to subtly encourage its users through a standard production lifecycle (though is actually extremely configurable).

 I decided to follow standard Maven convention, which means I'm running the Selenium tests of the website in the Maven test phase, by which Maven means *unit tests*.
 While there are a few unit tests of the test code itself, the tests of the website are system tests.
 If they were unit tests, then there would be a tight mapping between the tests in src/tests/java and classes being tested in src/main/java.

 The JUnit Selenium tests are being run through the Maven Surefire plugin.
 I've also written integration tests that I run through the Maven Failsafe plugin, which is almost the same as Surefire with the exception that Surefire will abort the build lifecycle if tests fail, but Failsafe will continue so that it guarantees to run its post-test teardown phase.

 The integration tests in my case are pretty meaningless except, possibly, to hardcore Bob the Builder fans.
-The tests are just an example of how we can slot the tests we need at the points we need them in the CI/CD pipeline.
+The tests are just an example of how we can slot the tests we need into the points we need them in the CI/CD pipeline.
 The lifecycle and the tools used are highly configurable and ultimately, between a Jenkins pipeline script that can shell out run any batch file or Bash script, and the pom.xml file that drives Maven, we have a lot of scope for automatically defining our own test approach, with pre- and post- steps for setup and teardown.

 For what it's worth, we can run just the integration tests like this (but only because there is no pre- and post- setup stage in my case):
 ```
 mvn clean test-compile failsafe:integration-test
 ```
 And we can invoke the entire Maven default lifecycle by specifying the final phase in the lifecycle, which causes all the previous ones to run.
-The integration, deployment, and installation phases all do a little something, though mostly using the package build from src/main/java rather than anything to do with www.humanlegion.com :
+The integration, deployment, and installation phases all do a little something, though mostly using the package build from src/main/java rather than anything to do with humanlegion.com :
 ```
 mvn deploy
 ```